 Definition 5 – Looked after children

 A ‘relevant looked after child’ is a child that is looked after by a local authority in accordance with Section 22 of the Children’s Act 1989 at the time of application for admission to the school is made and who the local authority has confirmed will still be looked after at the time when he/she is admitted to the school.
 A previously looked after child is a child who was adopted or became subject to a residence or special guardianship order immediately following having been looked after.

 Place of residence

-The child’s ordinary place of residence will formally be a residential property at which the parent or person or persons with parental responsibility for the child resides at the closing date for receiving applications for admission at the school.
+The child’s ordinary place of residence will formally be a residential property at which the parent or person or persons with parental responsibility for the child resides at the closing date for receiving applications for admission to the school.